-For the years ended December 31, 2023 and 2022, the weighted average number of common shares outstanding was 238,003,110 (2022 - 182,488,879) and the effect of outstanding stock options and warrants on loss per share was anti-dilutive.
+For the years ended December 31, 2024 and 2023, the weighted average number of common shares outstanding was 266,473,153 (2023 - 238,003,110) and the effect of outstanding stock options and warrants on loss per share for all periods was anti-dilutive.
 As such, the effect of outstanding stock options and warrants used to calculate the diluted loss per share has not been disclosed for the periods presented.

-10. Related Party and Transactions and Key Management Compensation
+10. Related party transactions and Key management compensation

-(a) Related Party Transactions
+(a) Related party transactions

-The Corporation's related parties as defined by IAS 24, Related Party Disclosures, include the Corporation's subsidiaries (note 1), the Board of Directors, close family members and enterprises that are controlled by these individuals and key management as well as certain persons performing similar functions.
+The Corporation's related parties as defined by IAS 24, Related Party Disclosures, include the Corporation's subsidiaries, the Board of Directors, close family members and enterprises that are controlled by these individuals and key management as well as certain persons performing similar functions.

+- a.
+A Canada-based director also participated in the May 13, 2024 and June 5, 2024 Offering with an investment of \$40,000. - b.
 During the year ended December 31, 2023, a director of the Corporation provided \$252,000 in bridge financing in order to meet the financial obligations of the Corporation.
 These advances were made pursuant to a step promissory note that was non-interest-bearing and due on demand.
-These advances were repaid during Q3 of 2023.
+These advances were repaid during Q3 of 2023. - c.
 During the year ended December 31, 2022, a total of \$15,594 was paid to a company ("Hanson") controlled by the V.P.
 Exploration for technical services provided by Hanson.
-No similar services were provided by Hanson in fical 2023.
+No similar services were provided by Hanson in fiscal 2023.

-(b) Key Management
+(b) Key management